Trusted Voices: Reimagining How We Meet Critical Needs

 When I was a kid, my parents made it a priority to expose my brother and me to as much of our cultural heritage as…

 Marisa Novara is the vice president of Community Impact at The Chicago Community Trust.
-As the Vice President of Community Impact for The Chicago Community…
+In this role, Marisa Novara leads the team overseeing the development…

 In 1957, Chicago tap dancer and choreographer Tommy Sutton opened the Mayfair Academy to provide dance classes and education to South Side youth, particularly Black…